-§ 10-310 Enforcement.
+§ 10-309 Enforcement.

-Provisions of this chapter may be enforced by any Noise Control Officer of the Township.
+Provisions of this chapter may be enforced by any Enforcement Officer of the Township.
 Enforcement may also be by any person who, after prior notice is given as required, shall, as an affiant, institute a private criminal proceeding by filing a complaint with the District Magistrate as provided by law.

-§ 10-311 Notice Required.
+§ 10-310 Notice Required.

-- A. Violations determined by the Noise Control Officer of the Township.
-Evidence of violation of this chapter includes noise that is above the measurement protocols demonstrated in \$10-305 and/or \$10-306 at any real property line of the property on which the source of the noise is generated. - B. Prior to the filing of a fine by the Township's Noise Control Officer for violation of this ordinance, it shall be necessary to serve written notice upon the occupant of the property in one of the following ways: - By mailing a copy of the notice to the occupant by any form of mail requiring a receipt signed by the occupant. - 2.
-By personal delivery of notice to the occupant. - C. Form to be provided.
+- A. Violations determined by the Enforcement Officer of the Township.
+Violation of any provision of this ordinance shall be cause for a violation notice to be issued to the violator by the Enforcement Officer. - B. Prior to the filing of a fine by the Township's Enforcement Officer for violation of this ordinance, it shall be necessary to serve written notice upon the owner of the property in one of the following ways: - 1.
+By mailing a copy of the notice to the owner by any form of mail requiring a receipt signed by the owner. - 2.
+By personal delivery of notice to the owner. - 3.
+By personal deliver of notice to the violator. - C. Form to be provided.
 Notice required under this section must be given on a form prescribed and provided by the Township.
 Said required notice may be executed and served as required by the aggrieved party or by a Township official. - D. Contents of notice.
-A notice shall set forth the name and address of the property and the occupant of the property, the nature and extent of the violation or offense, the identity of the person giving notice, the date of the sending or posting of notice, and a statement to the effect that a fine or complaint may be filed if the nuisance is not abated or if it is repeated.

-E. Duration of notice.
+A notice shall set forth the name and address of the property and the owner of the property, the nature and extent of the violation or offense, the identity of the person giving notice, the date of the sending or posting of notice, and a statement to the effect that a fine or complaint may be filed if the nuisance is not abated or if it is repeated. - E. Duration of notice.
 Any notice given pursuant to this section shall be valid for a period of six months.
 Within six months, no additional notice needs to be given prior to the filing of a fine or private complaint.

-§ 10-312 Temporary Waivers.
+§ 10-311 Temporary Waivers.